jacksoncooper/rlox/README.md

-`rlox-tree-walk` is a tree-walk interpreter for Bob's Nystrom's Lox programming language from the book _Crafting Interpreters_.
+`rlox` is a tree-walk interpreter for Bob's Nystrom's Lox programming language from the book _Crafting Interpreters_.
 It's my first Rust project, and I was following the Java implementation, so my implementation is not particularly clean or idiomatic.
 Thank you Bob Nystrom for the comfort food.

 ```lox
 class Bagel {